The following tools are available:

 Related Element - stresses at the related nodes will be taken from this element.
 Pick an element from the model or set manually;

-Reference Element - a list of reference nodes will be recognized automatically from the free edges of the element.
+Reference Element - list of reference nodes will be recognized automatically from the free edges of the element.
 Stresses at the reference nodes will be taken from this element.
 Pick element from the model or set manually;

 Related Nodes - points below the surface to calculate the stress gradient;